 - Preheat the oven to 400° F.

-- While the chickpeas are cooling down, roast the garlic: coat the unpeeled cloves in the 1/2 teaspoon olive oil, and roast them for 20 to 30 minutes, until they're very soft, and the skins have cracked open a little to reveal some brown spots on the cloves underneath.
+- Make the hummus: While the chickpeas are cooling down, roast the garlic: coat the unpeeled cloves in the 1/2 teaspoon olive oil, and roast them for 20 to 30 minutes, until they’re very soft, and the skins have cracked open a little to reveal some brown spots on the cloves underneath.

 - Once the garlic cloves are cool enough to handle, peel them out of their skins (they’ll most likely easily peel away, but if they don’t, you can squeeze them out of their skins like toothpaste).